10 Composition Techniques in Photography to Improve Your Skills

 8. Golden Triangles

-This photography composition technique is quite similar with the rule of thirds.
-However, instead of dividing the frame with grid, you divide the the frame by using diagonal line from one end to another and then adding two vertical lines from the other corner, creating intersection, to form triangles.
+Similar to the rule of thirds, the golden triangles techniques in photography divides the frame with diagonal lines, creating dynamic tension.
+However, instead of dividing the frame with a grid, you divide the frame by using a diagonal line from one end to another and then adding two vertical lines from the other corner, creating an intersection, to form triangles.

 9. Diagonal and Triangle